 THE MONACA BUSINESS FACADE GRANT (MBFG) PROGRAM We are excited to announce the launch of our Monaca Business Façade Grant Program to encourage the revitalization of business building facades and support owners of Monaca businesses and business properties in their façade improvement efforts.
 To read the press release, click here.

-The first application deadline is June 15.
 Applications will be accepted and reviewed on a quarterly basis.

 The MBFG application packet, including eligibility criteria and guidelines, can be viewed or downloaded here.
 Applications can be submitted electronically to email@example.com or printed and mailed to: